aramosg/election_analysis/README.md

     - Diana DeGette
     - Raymon Anthony Doane

-- The candidate results were:
+- The candidate results are as follows:
     - Charles Casper Stockham received 23.0% of the vote, that is 85,213 votes.
     - Diana DeGette received 73.8% of the vote, that is 272,892 votes.
     - Raymon Anthony Doane received 3.1%  of the vote, that is 11,606 votes.